 2. Always Choose a Working Application Over Excessive Documentation

-If we take a look at the traditional development methodologies that came before the Agile manifesto, they involved more talk and less work.
-Meaning that they relied more and more on excessive documentation rather than presenting a working prototype of the software.
+If we look at the traditional development methodologies that came before the Agile manifesto, they involved more talk and less work.
+They relied more and more on excessive documentation rather than presenting a working prototype of the software.

-This excessive documentation provided an edge in the form of a lag that will push back the actual functionality check of the software by several months.
-This lag resulted in negatively affecting the project delivery which further resulted in endless delays.
+This excessive documentation provided an edge in the form of a lag that would push back the actual functionality check of the software by several months.
+This lag resulted in negatively affected the project delivery, which further resulted in endless delays.

-This kind of documentation that was created for the project was unnecessarily long and excessive, and on top of that, most of these documentations weren’t even given a single look during the project development process.
+This kind of documentation created for the project was unnecessarily long and excessive.
+On top of that, most of this documentation wasn’t even given a single look during the project development process.
 This was the unnecessary evil that was knocked out by the Agile Manifesto.

-But keep in mind that calling out this documentation doesn’t mean that these documents are not necessary.
-These documentations are the key to understanding the customer requirements for the project.
+But remember that calling out this documentation doesn’t mean that these documents are unnecessary.
+These documents are the key to understanding the customer requirements for the project.

 Agile just introduced the idea that these documentations are less efficient than a working prototype of the software in question.